 POL/PHIL-337.
 Classical Political Philosophy

 This course examines the classical understanding of politics through a careful reading of selected works of Plato and Aristotle.
 We will consider such issues as the nature of justice, the meaning of moral and intellectual virtue, and the relation between philosophy and politics.
 Three hours per week.
 Four semester hours.
-(SS.)
+(H, SS.)

 POL/PHIL-338.
 Modern Political Philosophy